Quantized Adam with Error Feedback: Main Results

-The above assumption on the hyperparameters is used to establish the convergence of adaptive stochastic gradient type method as \cite{zou2019sufficient}.
-In this paper, we use a simplified setting for momentum parameter $\beta_{t}$, exponential moving average parameter $\theta_{t}$, and the base learning rate $\alpha_{t}$ to simplify the convergence analysis, compared with the sufficient condition in \cite{zou2019sufficient}.
+The above assumption on the hyperparameters is used to establish the convergence of adaptive stochastic type gradient method like Zou et al. \cite{zou2019sufficient}.
+In this paper, we use a simplified setting for momentum parameter $\beta_{t}$, exponential moving average parameter $\theta_{t}$, and the base learning rate $\alpha_{t}$ to simplify the convergence analysis, compared with the sufficient condition in Zou et al. \cite{zou2019sufficient}.